marcobornstein/RealFM/README.md

 The code can be run with differing parameters by adjusting the config.py script.

-Running the code (in serial) consists of calling: python3 realfm.py.
+Running the code (in serial) consists of calling: python realfm.py.
+Running the code (in parallel) consists of calling: mpirun -n 16 python realfm.py

 Packages Used: